 ●Write a caption.
 I keep mine short and sweet.
 Some people now like to tell longer stories.
 It’s your choice.

 ●Tag People.
 Tapping this box brings up your current image.
 Tap inside it.
-Add any handles you want this to be seen by.
+Add any @ tags you want this to be seen by.
 For instance, I use “visitberkeley” on Berkeley-related images.
 Sometimes I don’t use anything here.
-You need to be following the person/business for this to work,
+You want this to be local experts, and you need to be following the person/business for this to work,

 ●Add location.
 A must.
 Many people do not do this or put in a business instead.
 Here you want the city-state-country.

 ●Then tap on the apps you use.
 I use Facebook and Twitter.
 Then tap “share” at top right.

 View Your Feed (house icon on far left)

 ●Balloon icon--make comments when you have something to say.
 They are always appreciated